 - If a building is between 25,000 to 50,000 cubic feet, all plans must be reviewed by an architect.

 - If a building is greater than 50,000 cubic feet, plans must be approved by the state.

-Since 2011, Shorewood requires every business to renew their Certificate of Occupancy every 5 years.
+The Village of Shorewood requires all businesses to renew their Certificate of Occupancy every 5 years.
 The Village will notify businesses up for renewal in January of each year as to how to schedule and obtain a renewed permit.
-View the Occupancy Renewal Program Report (PDF) for an explanation of why the program was adopted and the basis for approval by the Village Board.